jmcmorris/CreaDocs/src/api/siege.worldgen.rst

    .. staticmethod:: applySimpleStamp( stamp, position, rules, flipX, flipY, ground, wall, automata)

-      Change all tiles under area according to the stamp pattern
+      Change all tiles under area according to the stamp pattern The dictionary is keyed with StampColor
+The dictionary's value is a tuple with (groundId, wallId) or (groundId, wallId, foliageGroundId, foliageWallId) If groundId or wallId is 1, the tile will not be replaced If groundId or wallId is 0, the tile will be deleted If foliageGroundId or foliageWallId is 0, no foliage will be placed:param flipX: Set to true to force flip stamp on x axis

       :param stamp:  Pattern to use